filipenevola/build-performance-9642/private/with-meteor-packages/README.md

 | 11 |    1000   |       5000       |       5000       |    p#A    |     6,188    |    5,443   |      633      | 12264 |
 | 12 |    1000   |       5000       |       5000       |    p#B    |     6,351    |    5,235   |      620      | 12206 |

-> Note: The times collected are happen on code change with meteor cached.
+> Note: The times showed in the table above correspond to the times on code change with meteor cached.

 ### Analysis